 Work experience is usually unpaid, although placement providers might offer to cover some of your expenses, such as travel costs.
 If you are still in education, your placement provider may be able to offer financial support or advice, depending on your personal circumstances.

-Some construction companies and job sites advertise work experience placements online or you may be able to find an opportunity through your school or university.
+Some construction companies and job sites advertise work experience placements online or you may be able to find an opportunity through your school, college, training provider or university.
 Alternatively, you could arrange work experience yourself.

 You could apply to more than one company at a time to improve your chances, or help you gain experience with different employers.